 The origin of the "hazel" part of the plant's name is easier to explain.
 People probably thought that the plant was a type of hazel because its leaves look similar to hazel leaves.
 The two plants aren't closely related, however.

 The most widespread species of witch hazel in North America is Hamamelis virginiana.
 It has oval leaves with a wavy edge.
-The yellow, scented flowers are produced in the fall.
-They have long, narrow petals that look like tassels and remind some people of yellow spiders.
-Other witch hazel species flower in winter and have yellow, orange or red flowers that look very attractive against the bare branches of the shrub.
-An alternate name for witch hazel in North America is winterbloom.
+The yellow flowers have a pleasant scent and are produced in the fall.
+They have long and narrow petals that look like tassels and remind some people of yellow spiders.
+Other witch hazel species flower in winter and have yellow, orange, or red flowers that look very attractive against the bare branches of the shrub.
+An alternate name for the plant in North America is winterbloom.
 Another alternate name is snapping hazel.
 The seed capsules open suddenly and forcefully to release their seeds, which travel through the air and land away from the plant.
-This prevents overcrowding.
+This prevents overcrowding of the young plants.

 The leaves of the witch hazel plant are high in tannins.
 These are bitter tasting, astringent molecules which produce an unpleasant sensation of drying and shriveling tissue in the mouth when they are eaten in a high concentration.
 The leaves can be crumpled and squeezed to make a poultice to apply to irritated areas.
 The tannins in the leaves can stop bleeding from minor cuts by constricting capillaries.
 They can also be placed on stings and on itchy or swollen patches of skin to provide relief.

 Witch Hazel in Bloom